KeyboardKit/KeyboardKitPro/README.md

 Custom iOS keyboard extensions can be used with all other apps that support text input.
 It's the only way for your product, brand or technology to directly interact with other apps on iOS.
 Don't miss out!

-KeyboardKit Pro extends KeyboardKit with pro features like fully localized keyboards & services, autocomplete, an emoji keyboard, AI supporting capabilities, themes, dictation, and much more.
+KeyboardKit Pro extends KeyboardKit with pro features like fully localized keyboards & services, autocomplete & autocorrect, an emoji keyboard, AI supporting capabilities, themes, dictation, and much, much more.
+Go pro today to take your keyboard to the next level.